-- 3 tablespoons cider vinegar (or white vinegar)
+- 3 tablespoons apple cider vinegar (or white vinegar)

 1/4 teaspoon salt

 3 tablespoons fresh dill, chopped, optional

 Rinse and dry the cucumber.
 With unwaxed, seedless cucumbers, you can leave part or all of the skin on in strips, which looks attractive when you cut it and actually helps hold the slices together.
 Other varieties should be peeled and seeded first.

 Using a mandoline, a food processor with the thin slicer attachment, or the slicer opening on a cheese grater, thinly slice the cucumber(s).
 They should be almost see-through.
 Set aside.

 Make the dressing by placing the vinegar, sugar, salt, and pepper in a serving bowl and whisk until the sugar completely dissolves.